lingeringcode/nttc/docs/index.md

 ### ```sample_getter```

-Samples corpus based on module edge data from infomap data. **NOTE**: It currently assumes the following column types in this exact order:
+Samples corpus based on module edge data from infomap data.
-  - 'id', 'date', 'user_id', 'username', 'tweet', 'mentions', 'retweets_count', 'hashtags', 'link'
-  - **TODO: Change column lookup and appending process to be flexible for user's needs.

-- Args:
+Args:
   - sample_size: Integer.
 Number of edges to sample.
+To keep all results, use -1 (Int) value.
   - edges: List of Dicts.
 Edge data.
   - period_corpus: DataFrame.
 Content corpus to be sampled.
   - sample_type: String.
-Option for
+Current options include:
       - 'modules': Samples tweets based on community module source-target relations.
       - 'ht_groups': Samples tweets based on use of hashtags.
 Must provide list of strings.
   - user_threshold:
   - random: Boolean.
 True will randomly sample fully retrieved set of tweet content
   - ht_list: List of strings.
 If sampling via hashtag groups, then provide a list of the hashtags.
 Default is None.

-- Return:
+Return:
   - DataFrame.
 Sampled content, based on infomap module edges.

 ### ```infomap_edges_sampler```